aaneloy/Workshop-on-Machine-Learning-2018/README.md

 ## Workshop-on-Machine-Learning-2018
    This repo contents all the informations regarding workshop on Machine Learning by NSU ACM SC.

-                                           The instructor for this workshop are -
+                                           The instructors for this workshop are

 ```
                                                      Asif Ahmed Neloy